alexwillman/Project1-GNS3-Mid-Size-Company-Network/06-inter-vlan-routing-and-ospf.md

 ## Ping Testing Verification

 We will verify connectivity between devices using ping tests.
+For most of these pings it is expected for the first ping to drop due to ARP resolution.

 <br>